SunnySuite/Sunny.jl/docs/src/structure-factor.md

 dynamical correlations are calculated to leading order in inverse powers of the quantum spin-$s$.
-For systems constructed with `mode = :SUN`, Sunny automatically switches to a multi-flavor boson variant of spin wave theory, which can offer more accurate treatment of multipolar spin fluctuations.
+For systems constructed with `mode = :SUN`, Sunny automatically switches to a multi-flavor boson variant of spin wave theory, which captures more single-ion physics.
 Use [`SpinWaveTheorySpiral`](@ref) to study generalized spiral phases, which allow for an incommensurate propagation wavevector.
 The experimental module [`SpinWaveTheoryKPM`](@ref) implements [spin wave calculations using the kernel polynomial method](https://arxiv.org/abs/2312.0834).
 In the KPM approach, the computational cost scales linearly in the magnetic cell size.
 It can be useful for studying systems with large magnetic cells include systems with long-wavelength structures, or systems with quenched chemical disorder.

 ## Calculations with classical spin dynamics